pattern

 with changes or occurrences happening every hour or during each passing hour

-Ex: The news updates were coming in by the hour.
+Ex: The workers are paid by the hour.

 to do something before someone else gets the chance to do it